 During my graduate studies I became deeply interested in public history and have developed a strong partnership with my local community in Binghamton.
-Four years ago, I began volunteering at the Phelps Mansion Museum, a Gilded Age historic house museum downtown.
+In 2016, ago, I began volunteering at the Phelps Mansion Museum, a Gilded Age historic house museum downtown.
 I first joined as a volunteer docent (tour guide) and have since joined the Board of Trustees.
 I regularly develop content for Phelps tours, oversee student internships, help organize our History Happy Hour program, and I most recently became the Treasurer in August 2019.

 One of my favorite tours that I have been a part of is the Phelps’ annual “Death and Mourning in the Gilded Age” tour.
 We fill the house with death masks, hair jewelry, embalming tables, coffins, and more.
 I helped develop and give the 1.5 hour tours (which we conduct at night with electric candles).
 I love writing & giving tours–it’s another form of teaching that allows me to meet people, young and old, who are deeply interested in history.
-You can see me below with Joe Scheurch (Phelps’ house manger) and Mark Dickinson (Board President) who I work with every year.
+You can see me below with Joe Scheurch (the Phelps’ house manger) and Mark Dickinson (former Board President) who I work with every year.
 (Everything from the tour is from Mark’s personal collection!)

 Interviews with local news: